-Most of the variances were the result of continued uncertainty related to the various grants and programs available at the time the original budget was prepared due to changes brought about by the COVID-19 pandemic.
-The final budget was formulated based on actual FTE counts and staffing level, as well as, additional knowledge of program availability.
+Most of the variances were the result of continued uncertainty related to the various grants and programs available at the time the original budget was prepared due to changes provided by the Elementary and Secondary School Emergency Relief ("ESSER") Fund which provided a second ("ESSER II") and third round ("ARP ESSER") of funding through the Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act, and the American Rescue Plan (ARP) Act, respectively.
+The final budget was formulated based on actual FTE counts and staffing level, as well as additional knowledge of program availability.
+These federal award programs will continue to accept reimbursement requests for expenses made through September 2024; however, the acceptance of these funds is subject to approval.